Here’s Why Jezero Crater Is Our Best Bet Of Finding Life On Mars

 In an article published today by Phys.org, the experts explain that Jezero Crater offers unparalleled research opportunities and is, essentially, the best place to go looking for signs of past microbial life on Mars.

-Located within Isidis Planitia — a large plain stretching for nearly 750 miles across, nestled with a giant impact basin — Jezero Crater boasts a unique geology that dates back to the planet’s ancient past some 3.6 billion to 3.9 billion years ago.
+Located within Isidis Planitia — a large plain stretching for nearly 750 miles across nestled with a giant impact basin — Jezero Crater boasts a unique geology that dates back to the planet’s ancient past some 3.6 billion to 3.9 billion years ago.

 The crater is filled with mineral rocks, such as clays and carbonates, which are exquisitely preserved.
 These rocks are an excellent medium for fossil preservation and are, in fact, the exact type of sediments that scientists investigate when looking for traces of microbial life on Earth.